+PLASMA GAS

-PLASMA GAS Argon Argon is the preferred plasma gas.
+Argon Argon is the preferred plasma gas.
 It is totally inert meaning it will not for chemical compounds with other materials at any temperature or pressure.
 Its low ionization potential assures reliable arc starting and a dependable pilot arc.
-It provides good arc stability and an excellent protective blanket for the tungsten electrode.
-Flow rates range approximately .25 SCFH (.18 lpm) - 5.0 SCFH (2.4 lpm) Argon/Hydrogen (95/5%) Addition of small amounts of Hydrogen to Argon is sometimes recommended.
+It provides good arc stability and an excellent protective blanket for the tungsten electrode Flow rates range approximately .25 SCFH (.18 lpm) - 5.0 SCFH (2.4 lpm) Argon/Hydrogen (95/5%) Addition of small amounts of Hydrogen to Argon is sometimes recommended.
 This increases the heat input to the weld puddle.
 Argon/Hydrogen will provide a hotter arc assisting in both penetration and weld puddle fluidity.
 Torch parts life will be lower when using Argon/Hydrogen mixtures versus argon.
-Flow rates range approximately .25 SCFH (.18 lpm) - 5.0 SCFH (2.4 lpm) N0TE: See section on Argon/Hydrogen in Shield Gases.
+Flow rates range approximately .25 SCFH (.18 lpm) - 5.0 SCFH (2.4 lpm) NOTE: See section on Argon/Hydrogen in Shield Gases.
+Torch body

+SHIELDING GASES

+Argon

-SHIELDING GASES Argon Argon may be used for all metals.
+Argon may be used for all metals.
 It provides good arc stability and effective cleaning at the lower current levels (less than 20 amps).
 It is also recommended for use in the welding of aluminum, copper alloys, titanium and reactive metals.

+Plasma gas

 In some cases, argon may not perform satisfactorily due to the higher arc voltages that are used in plasma welding (18-32V).
 Where the weld puddle is not fluid, slight undercutting occurs, and/or surface oxidation of the weld is noticed.
 The use of argon/hydrogen, helium or argon/helium mixtures may be necessary.

-Argon/Hydrogen (95/5%) Argon/Hydrogen mixtures are used to provide increased heat input to the weld.
-The addition of Hydrogen to Argon reduces surface tension of the molten pool resulting in increased travel speeds.
+Argon/HydrogenArgon/Hydrogen mixtures are used to provide increased heat input to the weld.(95/5%)The addition of Hydrogen to Argon reduces surface tension of the molten pool resulting in increased travel speeds.
 By reducing the surface tension of the molten metal, degassing of the weld pool is also facilitated so that the danger of gas inclusions in the form of porosity is lessened.
 At higher welding speeds, undercutting is also avoided and a smoother weld surface is achieved.

 In addition to the increased arc heating efficiency, hydrogen has a fluxing effect that reduces the amount of oxides formed when joining stainless steels, nickel and high nickel alloys.
 When welding nickel or nickel alloys, the presence of hydrogen actually helps by preventing porosity.
 Nickel oxides formed by the entry of oxygen from the air are reduced by the hydrogen.
 The hydrogen 'attacks' any stray oxygen before it can form nickel oxides.

 The permissible percentage of Hydrogen varies up to 15%.
 It is indirectly related to the thickness of material being welded.
 With increased current welds and reduced travel speeds on thicker materials, the Hydrogen can become entrapped in the weld.
 This causes embrittlement of the weld.

-In general, the thinner the work-piece, the higher the permissible percentage of Hydroger gas mixture that can be used. in automatic welding, a higher percentage of hydrogen can increase travel speeds on these thinner materials (.062, 1.6 mm or less).
+In general, the thinner the work-piece, the higher the permissible percentage of Hydrogen in a gas mixture that can be used. in automatic welding, a higher percentage of hydrogen can increase travel speeds on these thinner materials (.062, 1.6 mm or less).

 Flow rates range approximately 10 SCF@I (4.7 lpm) - 20 SCFH (9-4 lpm).
-Helium The use of helium as opposed to argon increases the weld heat by approximately 25%.
-This is due to the higher ionization potential of helium, which in turn increases the arc voltage.
-Helium is commonly used when welding aluminum alloys, copper alloys and thicker sections of titanium.
-These materials will dissipate heat more rapidly and need the assistance of the helium.
-Flow rates range approximately 15 SCFH (7.1 lpm) 40 SCFH (18.8 lpm).
-Helium/Argon (75/25%) The addition of Helium to Argon produces a hotter arc for a given amount of welding current.
-A Mixture must contain at least 40% Helium before a significant change in heat can be detected.
-The argon has a tendency to stabilize the arc.
-Mixtures containing more than 75%, Helium will provide results very similar to pure Helium.
-A mixture of 75% Helium 25% Argon is used in applications like thicker segments of titanium or copper alloys.